Sam Howell: Professional career

-Washington Commanders (2022–2023)
+Washington Commanders

 Despite common predictions of being an early pick in the 2022 NFL draft, Howell was selected in the fifth round (144th overall) by the Washington Commanders.
 He signed his four-year rookie contract on May 6, 2022.

 Howell made his first career start and played in his first career game in Week 18 of the 2022 season after the team had been eliminated from playoff contention.
 He completed 11-of-19 passes for 169 yards and recorded a passing and rushing touchdown in a 26–6 win over the Dallas Cowboys.
 He would remain the starting quarterback for the 2023 season, beating out Jacoby Brissett in training camp.
 In Week 3, Howell threw four interceptions and was sacked nine times in a 37–3 loss to the Buffalo Bills.
 By mid-November, he led the NFL in passing yards with over 2,700 while on pace to break the single-season sack record by a quarterback, taking 40 in the first seven games.

 In Week 15 against the Los Angeles Rams, Howell was benched in favor of Brissett in the fourth quarter after only managing to accrue 11 completions out of 26 pass attempts, one touchdown, and one interception.
 Howell started the following week against the New York Jets, but would be benched in the third quarter after recording 56 yards on 6 pass completions and two interceptions.
 He was benched for the Week 17 game for Brissett.
 However, Brissett injured his hamstring during practice, thrusting Howell back into the starting role.
 Howell finished the regular season starting all 17 games with 3,946 passing yards and 21 touchdowns.
-He also threw 21 interceptions and took 65 sacks, both of which led the NFL.
+His 612 passing attempts, 21 interceptions and 65 sacks, were all league highs during the 2023 regular season.

-Seattle Seahawks (2024)
+Seattle Seahawks

 On March 14, 2024, Howell was traded to the Seattle Seahawks along with a fourth-round pick (No. 102 overall) and a sixth-round pick (No. 179) in the 2024 NFL draft in exchange for a 2024 third-rounder (No. 78) and a 2024 fifth-rounder (No. 152).
 Howell served as the backup to Geno Smith throughout the season, appearing in only two games.
 Most of his playing time came during a Week 15 loss to the Green Bay Packers, when he replaced an injured Smith and completed five of 14 passes for 24 yards with one interception.

-Minnesota Vikings (2025)
+Minnesota Vikings

 In the 2025 offseason, the Seahawks signed Sam Darnold and Drew Lock in free agency and drafted Alabama Quarterback Jalen Milroe rendering Howell expendable.
 On April 26, 2025, the Minnesota Vikings traded a fifth-round pick (No. 142 overall) for Howell and fifth-round pick (No. 172 overall) in the 2025 NFL draft.

-Philadelphia Eagles (2025–present)
+Philadelphia Eagles

 On August 24, 2025, the Philadelphia Eagles traded a 2026 fifth-round pick and a 2027 seventh-round pick in exchange for Howell and a 2026 sixth-round pick from the Minnesota Vikings.

+Dallas Cowboys

+On March 10, 2026, Howell signed a one-year, $2.5 million contract with the Dallas Cowboys.